 As the business landscape adjusts to new models of work and continued workplace changes, having a strong workplace community is more important than ever.
-Evolving organizations that prioritize employee belonging and connection will be ideally positioned to leverage their talent and lead out on industry-changing innovation.
+Evolving organisations that prioritise employee belonging and connection will be ideally positioned to leverage their talent and lead out on industry-changing innovation.

 In part one of the series, Daniel Patterson and Dr. Cristen Dalessandro of the O.C.
-Tanner Institute share their insights on how organizations can support two often-overlooked players central to the healthy workplace community: modern leaders and generalist employees.
+Tanner Institute share their insights on how organisations can support two often-overlooked players central to the healthy workplace community: modern leaders and generalist employees.
 Research reveals that the evolving demands on leaders are leaving mentors and managers stressed and underappreciated.
-Generalists, those employees with diverse skillsets and interdisciplinary thinking, are also feeling the weight of feeling unsupported and unrecognized for their role in helping organizations navigate uncertainty in the workplace.
+Generalists, those employees with diverse skillsets and interdisciplinary thinking, are also feeling the weight of feeling unsupported and unrecognised for their role in helping organisations navigate uncertainty in the workplace.

 In this Global Culture Report deep-dive webinar you will: